 CAS Salisbury Hub has been set up to provide support for Primary and Secondary ICT teachers in the Salisbury area (no geographical boundaries apply), who want to introduce Computing into their KS2/3/4 school curriculum.

 Len Passmore and Ben Williams welcome new members to the group, and hope to provide a lively forum for discussion and sharing useful resources.

 Ani Costello from Ringwood School is a trainee CAS Master Teacher and the CAS Hub Leader for this refreshed South Coast hub.
+David Robinson from Ringwood school is a co-hub leader.
 She would like the hub to support the local community in a variety of roles from training to networking to assessment support and moderation.

 Jonathan Mitchell from Winton Primary is a CAS Master Teacher and the co-CAS Hub Leader for the group and will offer activities for Primary Teachers.

 The aim of the South East Kent Computing Hub is to provide a positive and mutually supportive network for teachers of ICT and Computing from Primary and Secondary schools in the Folkestone, Dover, Deal, Ashford and Marsh areas.
 Focus on improving and developing delivery and assessment of this rapidly developing subject, we aim to provide support on assessment, resources, schemes of work.
 Aswell as interpretation and delivery of the new Computing curriculum.

 This hub has been renamed from the CAS Wessex hub as it is now permanently hosted by the University of Southampton, STEM Learning and is hosted by Tig Williams, Rob Blair, Phil Bagge and Les Carr.